venkat-sia/techdocuments/KB/enable_store_group_ws.md

-Turbocharger metrics in source and preferred currency (Basic Use Case)
+Turbocharger metrics in store currency and account preferred currency (Basic Use Case)
 ---

 **Problem**